ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 - Get answers to your questions

 We will host sessions on the first Tuesday of the month, alternating times to accommodate different parts of the world.
-Come for the full 2 hrs or only as long as you need to ask your questions!
+Come for the full 2 hrs or only as long as you need!

 Our first two co-working sessions will take place **[Tuesday September 7th 2021 9-11am Pacific](/events/coworking-2021-09/)** and **[Tuesday October 5th 2021 9-11am Australian Western](/events/coworking-2021-10/)**